Sophie of Mecklenburg-Güstrow: Fortune and inheritance

+Claims and disputes

 Upon Sophie's death, a dispute quickly arose over her inheritance.
+As news of Sophie's demise spread across Northern Europe, several German principalities began dispatching envoys to Copenhagen to negotiate and settle inheritance claims.
+By letter of 31 December 1631, Christian IV summoned all heirs for the division of the main estate, and scheduled this for the following April (in 1632) at Nykøbing Castle, Falster.
+Altogether, the inheritance settlement was completed by June 1632, although not without controversy.

+Some initial disputes even required imperial intervention.
+During the process of recording all the valuables Sophie left behind, it became known that her daughter, Duchess Augusta, retained one of the two original handwritten inventories of the estate, from when she was handed the keys to Nykøbing Castle.
+Since amicable means of obtaining the inventory from the Duchess failed, an imperial mandate from Ferdinand II, was issued to her, dated 5 November 1635, in Vienna.

-Her grandson, Charles I, immediately sent an ambassador extraordinaire, Robert Sidney, 2nd Earl of Leicester, to the Danish court to offer condolences, and claim part of the inheritance.
-Sophie's granddaughter, Elizabeth Stuart, Queen of Bohemia, also wanted a part of the inheritance.
+Discussions on the distribution of the estate primarily concerned the extent of inheritance rights for the grandchildren of Sophie, more specifically the offspring of Sophie's two predeceased daughters Anne and Elizabeth.
+Her grandson, Charles I of England, ordered the English court to enter into mourning, and immediately deployed an ambassador extraordinaire, Robert Sidney, 2nd Earl of Leicester, to the Danish court to offer condolences, and claim part of the inheritance.
+Sophie's granddaughter, Elizabeth Stuart, Queen of Bohemia, also sought a portion of the inheritance.
 Unlike her brother Charles, she had not inherited from her mother, Anne of Denmark, and therefore argued that she should receive part of her brother's inheritance from their late grandmother.
-Initially Charles was accepting of this, but after he found out the vast size of the inheritance, he changed his mind.
-However, Christian IV quickly appropriated most of the inheritance, claiming that what he had seized only served to pay part of the English debt.
+Initially Charles was accepting of this, but after he found out the vast size of the inheritance, totalling over 430.000 rigsdaler, he changed his mind.
+However, Christian IV quickly appropriated most of their inheritance, claiming that what he had seized only served to pay part of the English debt from 1620.